tpb1908/CWDoc/doc_gen.md

         - The issue body
         - The issue assignee(s)
         - The issue label(s)
+- Commits
+    - Display information about the commit
+        - The commit message
+        - The time that the commit was created
+        - The user that created the commit
+        - The number of additions and deletions made in the commit
+    - Diffs
+        - List the changed files
+        - Display information about the changed files
+            - The file state
+                - Created
+                - Deleted
+                - Modified
+            - The number of additions and deletions
+        - Display and highlight the changed lines of code
+    - Comments
+        - Display the list of comments on the commit
+            - The user that created the comment
+            - The date that the comment was created
+            - The comment body
+        - Allow editing of comments made by the authenticated user
+        - Allow creation of comments by the authenticated user
+    - Statuses
+        - Display the overall status for a commit
+        - Display the integration that created a status
+        - Link to the status information
 - Projects
     - Display information about each column
         - The column title